RSedgwick/TLGPs/README.md

    1. We expect the LMC and LVMOGP to outperform the MOGP here
 3. Non-linearly-related test functions
-   1. We expect the LVMOGP to outperform the MOGP and LMC here
+   1. We expect the LVMOGP to outperform the MOGP and LMC here We expect the MOGP, LMC and LVMOGP to outperform the AvgGP on all test scenarios.

 ## Results

-Below is a plot of the mean of the RMSE and NLPD for each of the methods for three different test function scenarios for one seed.
+Below is a plot of the mean of the root mean squared error (RMSE) and negative log predictive density (NLPD) for each of the methods for three different test function scenarios for one seed.
 For each scenario we have 10 new surfaces being learnt and 5 different random data sets.
 This plot appears in Figure 4 of Sedgwick et al. [1]

 ![image](analysis/plots/learning_curves_seed_2_mean_potrait.svg)